Links

 Chart cell

-Next to code cells, text cells and SQL cells, Workspace also allows you to insert dedicated chart cells into your notebook.
+Next to code cells, text cells and SQL cells, DataLab also allows you to insert dedicated chart cells into your notebook.
 Chart cells are a way to create charts from data frames without writing any code.
 They are great for quick exploration, but also for building publication-grade visuals to include in your reports.

 Python